15 November, 2024

 Fastest growing lineages

-Here we show the selection estimates and their 95% confidence intervals for SARS-CoV-2 lineages with more than 10 sequences in present in a region since 2023-11-20, and with enough data to estimate the confidence interval.
-Each selection estimate measures the growth rate relative to HV.1 stricto (i.e., sequences designated as HV.1 and not its descendants).
+Here we show the selection estimates and their 95% confidence intervals for SARS-CoV-2 lineages with more than 10 sequences in present in a region since 2024-06-22, and with enough data to estimate the confidence interval.
+Each selection estimate measures the growth rate relative to KP.3.1.1 stricto (i.e., sequences designated as KP.3.1.1 and not its descendants).
 Plots showing the change in variant frequency over time in Canada as a whole are given below for lineages with more than 50 sequences.
 For Canada-wide plot, a dot with a circle border indicates lineages with a positive selection coefficient in multiple provinces.
-The most prevelant lineage in the last two weeks is higlighted in grey.
+The most prevelant lineage in the last two weeks is highlighted in grey.
 A table of the selection estimates is available for download below.

 Growth advantage of 0-5% corresponds to doubling times of more than two weeks, with 5-10% reflecting one to two week doubling times and over 10% representing significant growth of less than one week doubling time.
-Note that estimating selection of sub-variants with low sequence counts (less than 100 dots) is prone to error, such as mistaking one-time super spreader events or pulses of sequence data from one region as selection.
+Note that estimating selection of sub-variants with low sequence counts (points with less than 100 counts) is prone to error, such as mistaking one-time super spreader events or pulses of sequence data from one region as selection.
 Estimates with lower sequence counts in one region should be considered as very preliminary.

 Plot (stricto)

-This plot highlights single lineages that are growing fastest (e.g., JN.1).
+This plot highlights single lineages that are growing fastest.

 Canada